EIvimeyCook/MeRIT/Benefits.md

 <br>
 <br>

-In addition, why not try this shiny App which interactively describes the above figure....<br>
+<h3>In addition, why not try this shiny App which interactively describes the above figure. </h3> <br>
 <br>
 <br>